Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems

-In this paper, we demonstrate that the {\em dynamical degeneracy splitting} (DDS) plays the role of local frequency criterion for the appearance of NHSE.
-From the perspective of bulk-boundary correspondence, the DDS reflects the bulk characteristic of the NHSE, and is independent of boundary conditions, which implies that the DDS is more intrinsic than the NHSE itself.
-For example, in the recent discovered geometry-dependent skin effect (GDSE)~\cite{Kai2022NC}, the appearance of NHSE clearly depends on the geometry shapes of the open boundary.
-Based on the concept of DDS, one can not only predict whether the system exhibits the GDSE, but also indicate under which open boundary geometry shapes the NHSE will disappear.
+Another motivation comes from the following considerations.
+Previous studies have suggested that the spectral area of the Bloch spectrum can faithfully predict the presence of higher-dimensional NHSE~\cite{Kai2022NC}; however, this criterion losses the information of band structures around a given frequency~$\omega\in \mathbb{R}$~\cite{Zhou2018}, which is primarily concerned in spectroscopic measurements~\cite{LvBQ2019_NRP}.
+Moreover, the criterion fails to relate NHSE to realistic physical observations.
+For example, in condensed matter physics, the transport and response properties of the system are mainly determined by the excitations near the Fermi energy; thus, only NHSE appearing near the Fermi energy does matter, which cannot be inferred from the spectral-area criterion.
+These considerations inspire us to find a \emph{frequency criterion} for the manifestation of NHSE, thereby delivering NHSE to broader physical scenarios.

-The DDS not only helps us to understand the physical origin of NHSE, but also reveals a new phenomenon unique to non-Hermitian systems called {\em directional invisibility}.
-Invisibility has been studied extensively to realize unidirectional transport in parity-time symmetric media~\cite{Lin2011_Invisibility,Longhi2011_JOPA,Feng2013NM,WuJH2014_PRL,Yin2020_Nature} and non-reciprocal one-dimensional systems~\cite{Hatano1996,Longhi2015SR,Longhi2015_PRB,Sebastian2020_Science}.
-However, in the paper, we provide a new mechanism to achieve invisibility, which originates from the anisotropic decay behavior in the bulk and closely relates to NHSE in higher dimensions.
-Here, by establishing the scattering theory in non-Hermitian systems, we find that when the DDS occurs, the corresponding scattering process around impurities becomes anomalous.
-Based on this, we investigate the scattering process of wave packets with an impurity line in the GDSE, and find that the reflected wave of the incident wave packet can be seen when the impurity line is in several spatial directions, but is invisible in the remaining directions, i.e. directional invisibility.
+In this paper, we demonstrate that the {\em dynamical degeneracy splitting} plays the role of frequency criterion for the appearance of NHSE.
+From the perspective of bulk-boundary correspondence, the dynamical degeneracy splitting reflects the bulk characteristic of the NHSE and is independent of boundary conditions, which implies that the dynamical degeneracy splitting maybe more intrinsic than the NHSE itself.
+As illustrated in Fig.~\ref{fig:1}(a), the dynamical degeneracy splitting not only helps us to understand the physical origin of NHSE, but also reveal a deep relation to the Green's function.
+Given this connection, we establish the scattering theory in non-Hermitian systems, and reveal that when the dynamical degeneracy splitting occurs, the scattered waves will be damped away from impurities.
+Applying the scattering theory to geometry-dependent skin effect, we propose a new phenomenon unique to non-Hermitian systems called {\em directional invisibility}, which refers to that the reflected components of the incident wave packet are visible when the impurity line is in several spatial directions but invisible in the remaining directions.
+As an application, directional invisibility can serve as an experimentally feasible method to directly detect the existence of geometry-dependent skin effect without the need for open boundary conditions.